tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * By default, the starting value is 1, and it will increase by 1 for each new record.
 When using `SERIAL` with our unique `PRIMARY KEY`, we automatically get unique, incrementing values for each table row.

 * Because values will automatically increment, each row's ID is guaranteed to be unique.
-This ensures that SQL does not identify and update the wrong row when CRUD (Create, Read, Update, Delete) statements are implemented (will cover in the following activities).
+This ensures that SQL does not identify and update the wrong row when CRUD (Create, Read, Update, Delete) statements are implemented (which we'll cover in the following activities).

 * The `INSERT` statements have not changed, as they do not need to insert data specifically into the `customer_id` column.
 SQL automatically provides value for this column, fulfilling the uniqueness constraint by automatically incrementing the last value used as a customer ID.